justchillinghere/provideLiquidity/README.md

-# Erc20 Token Implementation
+# Smart contract to add liquidity to Uniswap V2

+## Description

+This project is dedicated to learn interaction with other smart contracts from another smart contract.

+With this contract one can add liquidity to the Uniswap V2 decentralized exchange by providing some amounts of two tokens.
+This smart contract allows users to add liquidity to any pair of ERC20 tokens (or creates new one automatically) on the Uniswap V2 platform.
+The contract transfers the desired amounts of tokens from the sender to itself, approves the Uniswap V2 Router to spend the tokens, and then calls the addLiquidity function of the Router to add liquidity to the specified token pair.
+The contract emits an event with the details of the liquidity added.

 ## Deployed contract example

-You can find my deployed contract in polygon-mumbai testnet by this address: [0xFAbdA9a4C976d041AeD2f97d44D220bD11396B2f](https://mumbai.polygonscan.com/address/0xfabda9a4c976d041aed2f97d44d220bd11396b2f)
+You can find and test my deployed contract in goerli testnet by this address: [0xa3073345541e46944Cb55d565B08555AB76DB990](https://goerli.etherscan.io/address/0xa3073345541e46944Cb55d565B08555AB76DB990)

 ## Installation